 - 1. Sample approximately 100 chicks.
-Take them randomly from around the house to ensure a - reliable overview.
-2. Gently feel the crop. - 2.
-Genuy reel the crop. - 3.
+Take them randomly from around the house to ensure a reliable overview. - 2.
+Gently feel the crop. - 3.
 The crop should be full, soft, and rounded in started chicks. - 4.
 Check the result according to the time after placement.
 If the result is below target, check the brooding conditions, and take corrective measures.